-Links between Fareham Town Centre and Fareham Waterfront alongside Fareham Creek will be improved where possible.
+Links between Fareham Town Centre and Fareham Waterfront, including those of the listed railway viaduct, alongside Fareham Creek will be improved where possible.
 This includes, but is not limited to, improved pedestrian access and better signage.

-Views into and out of the Waterfront should be protected.
+Views into and out of the Waterfront, including those of the listed railway viaduct, should be protected.
 New development located near Fareham Waterfront or on Market Quay Car Park should be designed sensitively to retain visual links between the Town Centre and the Waterfront.